3 Best Remote Hi-Hat Stands

 The PowerShifter also lets you alter the playing positions for the pedal.
 You can quickly adjust to each level to get varied resistance.

 The drawback of this stand is that the cable takes quite a while to settle in.
-It will feel fairly stiff at first, and it’s difficult to play dynamically with the pedal.
-The more you use it, the better it starts to feel, though.
+It feels fairly stiff at first, and it’s difficult to play dynamically with the pedal.
+The more you use it, the better it starts to feel, though!

 Pros